frvidal/dynamic-pie-chart/projects/dynamic-pie-chart/README.md

 - The release 1.1.x is associated with Angular 9.
 - The release 1.2.x is associated with Angular 10.
 - The release 1.3.x is associated with Angular 11.
+- The release 1.4.x is associated with Angular 12.

 ## Installing this library in your project ?